PennTURBO/turbo-ontology/medication_mapping_notes/CLAMP_input_output_alignment.md

 ```

-The CLAMP RxNrm mappings appears to have very high precision.
+The CLAMP RxNorm mappings appears to have very high precision.
 However, No CLAMP RxNorm mapping is available for half of the "medications" that already had RxNorm assignments (by Penn Med School scientists).
 Show a sample:

 ```
 > temp <- setdiff(submitted.strings$X1, minimal.mo$X1)